Hugh Collins

-Hugh Collins, FBA (born 21 June 1953) is emeritus Vinerian Professor of English Law at the University of Oxford and a fellow of All Souls College.
-He retains the former title as emeritus after Timothy Endicott took up the professorship on 1 July 2020.
+Hugh Collins, FBA (born 21 June 1953) is Cassel Professor of Commercial Law at the London School of Economics and Political Science, and emeritus Vinerian Professor of English Law at All Souls College, having retained the emeritus title after Timothy Endicott took up the professorship on 1 July 2020.

-Until 2013, Collins was the Professor of English Law and former Head of the Law Department at the London School of Economics.
+Previously, Collins was the Professor of English Law at the London School of Economics.
 He was until 2013 the general editor for the Modern Law Review, the most widely read British academic law journal.
 Collins was educated at Pembroke College, Oxford (later teaching at Brasenose College) and Harvard Law School before joining the LSE in 1991.

 Having a background in commercial law and contract law, Collins' most recent work has been focused on employment law and the possibility of regulating contracts for competitiveness and efficiency.

 The LSE Law Department was rated first in the Research Assessment Exercise of 2008 while under Professor Collins' leadership.

 In 2009–10 he was based in New York as Global Visiting Professor of Law at NYU.